-Every year in Canada, more than 700 million land animals are killed to satisfy our demand for huge quantities of cheap meat, dairy, and eggs.
+Every year in Canada, more than 800 million land animals are killed to satisfy our demand for huge quantities of cheap meat, dairy, and eggs.
 The vast majority of these animals are raised in unnatural, filthy, barren environments; subjected to confinement and cruelty that would be illegal if we were to do it to a cat or dog; and ultimately slaughtered at a fraction of their natural lifespan.

 Reducing our consumption of animal products and increasing our intake of fruits, vegetables, and legumes—cornerstones of a plant-based diet—have been linked to a host of health benefits.
-Vegetables and fruits protect against heart disease, stroke, and cancer while meat increases the risk of cancer.
+Vegetables and fruits can help protect against heart disease, stroke, and cancer while meat increases the risk of cancer.
 Plant-based eating reduces the risk of both type 2 diabetes and obesity and are associated with a longer lifespan.
 And beans and peas contain vital nutrients that are in short supply in our nutritionally deprived society, while being fat-free.

 Animal agriculture is so devastating for the planet for a simple reason: raising plant crops to feed livestock is far less efficient than eating plant crops directly.
 Thanks to its incredible inefficiencies, animal agriculture is responsible for more greenhouse gases than the entire transportation sector.

 Many of us are already consuming plant-based meals without even realizing it.
 Global cuisines from Indian, to Chinese, to Thai, to Ethiopian, to Lebanese feature flavour-packed vegetarian dishes.
-Even familiar foods, such as pasta primavera, peanut butter, and baked beans are vegetarian family favourites.
+Even familiar foods, such as pasta primavera, peanut butter, and baked beans are veg family favourites.